 - Carefully remove all staples securing the cover to the cardboard base. - 2.
 Lift the cover upward and set it aside. - 3.
-Carefully remove any staples holding the cardboard shield in place in the center of the container. - 4.
-Lift the shield upward and set it aside. - 5.
+Carefully remove any staples holding the cardboard spacers in place at the ends of the container. - 4.
+Pull the cardboard spacers away from the equipment and set them aside. - 5.
 Cut all plastic ties securing the equipment in place. - 6.
 Remove the upright support from the container and set it down near the spot where you plan to install the equipment. - 7.
-Remove the seat back and bottle holder from the container and set them down with the upright support. - 8.
-With the help of at least one other person, lift the body assembly and move it forward until its front legs can be lowered to the floor. - 9.
+With the help of at least one other person, lift the body assembly and move it forward until its front legs can be lowered to the floor. - 8.
 With the help of at least one other person, carefully tilt the body assembly forward until it rests on the wheels attached to the front legs.
 Roll it to the location where you plan to install it, then tilt it back until it rests flat on the floor.